yanwu2014/swne/README.md

 (GSE97930_VisualCortex_snDrop-seq_UMI_Count_Matrix_08-01-2017.txt.gz) datasets.
 The metadata file can be found in the Scripts/ directory.

-The raw PBMC dataset can be found at the 10X genomics website: https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k.
+The raw PBMC dataset can be found at the 10X genomics [website](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k).